NPR Exec: NPR Would Be Better Off Without Federal Support

 At NPR, Vivian Schiller said the vetting process after the lunch raised the right questions, and officials denied the two ostensible donors' repeated requests to be photographed delivering a check.

-Ms. SCHILLER: Their address was a UPS store with a post office box.
-We couldn't find any records of their 501-3 status.
+M: Their address was a UPS store with a post office box.
+We couldn't find any records of their 501 - 3 status.
 We could not find any records of their tax-exempt status.
 We could find none of their 990 reports.

 FOLKENFLIK: I obtained and verified emails, though not through Schiller or her aides, that support her claim.